-Because every set-up is going to be a little different depending on the sizes of batteries used and the storage area they go in I suggest getting a long length of red and black 4 AWG copper wire with the right kind of battery terminal connectors.
+Because every set-up is going to be a little different, depending on the sizes of batteries used and the storage space, I suggest getting a long length of red and black 4 AWG copper wire with the right battery terminal connectors.

-If you plan on wiring together more than 4 RV batteries or they will have some distance between them you may want to get more wire just in case.
+If you plan on connecting more than 4 RV batteries or there will be some distance between them, get more wire just in case.

-You can try without it but your terminal connections might not be as tight or secure which could mean more resistance or a battery that isn’t working at all.
+You can try without it, but your terminal connections might not be as tight or secure, which could mean more resistance or a battery that isn’t connected.

 What Is Parallel Wiring?

-You cannot combine batteries of different voltages and it’s not recommended to combine different ages and sizes of batteries even though it is possible to do so through parallel.
+You cannot combine batteries of different voltages.
+It’s also not recommended to combine different ages and sizes of batteries even though it is possible to do so with parallel wiring.

 You can read more about parallel and series wiring here if you want to learn more.

-You want the voltage to same the same and you wire 6V batteries in series because you want them to output 12V.
+You want the voltage to stay the same unlike when you wire 6V batteries in series because, in that case, you want to double the voltage.

 The Wrong Way To Parallel Connect 12 Volt Batteries

-You can see in the graphic below that the positive terminals are connected and the same with the negatives.
+You can see in the graphic below that the positive terminals are connected and so are the negatives.

-Each wire running from each battery needs to be the same length otherwise you will be adding more resistance to one battery than others and the circuit will be unbalanced.
+Each wire running from each battery needs to be the same length, otherwise you will add more resistance to one battery than others, and the circuit will be unbalanced.

 How To Wire 2 12V Batteries To An RV

-Even my travel trailer came with two deep cycle 12 volt batteries in two plastic battery boxes wired in parallel on the tongue of the trailer.
+Even my travel trailer came with two deep cycle 12 volt batteries in plastic battery boxes, wired in parallel, and neatly stored on the front of the trailer.

 How To Wire 3 12V Batteries To An RV

 You still need to put the load wires on the end batteries so the middle RV battery is being drawn from evenly.

 How To Wire 4 12V Batteries To An RV

-If you’re going to add 4 batteries to your RV you are going to have to get a little fancier with the wiring.
+If you’re going to add 4 batteries to your RV, you are going to have to get a little fancier with the wiring.

 You can start by connecting two pairs of batteries using a short wire.
 Then take the two pairs and connect them using one long wire.

 Make sure the negative and positive load wires are still connected to two different batteries.

-By adding a few more different kinds of connections, a better balance has been created than if you were to use the standard chain connections with the load wires on each end.
+By adding a few more connections, it has created a better balance than if you were to use the standard chain connections with the load wires on each end.

-If you can’t fit 4 batteries in a row in your RV battery storage space you can connect them the Cross-Diagonal way in a block as shown in the graphic below.
+If you can’t fit 4 batteries in a row in your RV battery storage space, you can connect them the Cross-Diagonal way in a block, as shown in the graphic below.

-As you can see, each battery still has a long and short connecting wire and should still be perfectly balanced.
+Each battery still has a long and short connecting wire and should still be perfectly balanced.

-When they finally stop holding a charge I plan to try and fit 4 12V AGM deep cycle RV batteries like the top choice in this article on the best RV batteries.
+When they finally stop holding a charge, I plan to install 4 12V AGM deep cycle RV batteries like the top choice in this article on the best RV batteries.

-The reason I want to keep the batteries loaded on the front of the travel trailer is to keep the weight evenly distributed for safer towing conditions.
+The reason I want to keep the batteries loaded on the front of the travel trailer is to keep the weight evenly distributed for safer towing.

 How To Correctly Wire Multiple 6 Volt Batteries To An RV

 6V RV Batteries can be a good choice if you are looking for an increase in durability and total amp hours in a battery.

-For example, if you have two 12V 100ah deep cycle RV batteries and you wire them together in parallel you end up with 12 volts and 200ah.
+For example, if you have two 12V 100ah deep cycle RV batteries and you wire them together in parallel, you end up with 12 volts and 200ah.

-The good news is you can combine series and parallel wiring with 6 volt batteries so you can combine 4 or more and keep the voltage at 12 for your RV but increase the amp hours.
+The good news is you can combine series and parallel wiring with 6 volt batteries so you can combine 4 or more and keep the voltage at 12 for an RV, but increase the amp hours.

 Note that you should never combine different amp hour 6V batteries.
 They must be the same size, kind, and, if possible, age.